Order Matters: Generating Progressive Explanations for Planning Tasks in Human-Robot Teaming: INTRODUCTION

-In this work, we take a step further by generating explanations while considering the differences between the cognitive capabilities that may be present between the explainer and explainee.
-This is especially relevant to human-robot teaming since robots are frequently deployed to situations that require high cognitive and computational abilities that humans do not have.
-To accommodate this, the motivation here is to generate explanations that reduce the cognitive effort required for understanding them.
-In particular, in this work, we focus on the influence of the order of information on the cognitive effort of the explainee in planning tasks.
-First, we note that making an explanation is normally not an instantaneous effort; instead, information must be conveyed in a sequential order; furthermore, given the characterizations of our cognitive systems~\cite{ericsson1991toward,kahneman2011thinking}, we often could not (or would not) wait until all the information has been conveyed before processing it.
-As a result, the order of presenting information matters.
-Hence, one of the keys to reducing cognitive effort is to minimize the cumulative effort required for processing all the information progressively in an explanation.
-Consequently, we term our approach \textit{progressive explanation generation}, to capture that aspect.
-Consider the following example of a conversation between two friends, which illustrates the importance of providing information in the right order when making an explanation:
+In this work, we take a step further by generating explanations while considering the differences between the cognitive capabilities of the explainer and explainee.
+This is especially relevant to human-robot teaming since robots are frequently deployed to situations that require high cognitive and computational abilities that we do not have.
+To accommodate this, the motivation here is to generate explanations that reduce the cognitive effort required to understand them for the explainee.
+In this work, we focus on the influence of the order of information.
+In a moderately complex domain, making an explanation is not an instantaneous effort; instead, information must be conveyed in small parts sequentially.
+Our proposal in studying the order of information is inspired by studies in psychology and education on the limitations of human cognitive systems~\cite{ericsson1991toward,kahneman2011thinking} and progression in learning~\cite{schwarz2009developing}.
+Consequently, we term our approach \textit{progressive explanation generation}.
+Consider the following example of a conversation between two friends, which illustrates the importance of providing information in a proper order when making an explanation:

-\begin{quote}
+{ { \begin{quote}

-\end{quote}
+\end{quote} }}